brandonjensengit/CoffeeJournal/PHOTO_SETUP.md

 ### Alternative Method (if Info tab doesn't show)

-1. Right-click on `coffeeJournal` folder in Project Navigator
+1. Right-click on `CoffeeMio` folder in Project Navigator
 2. Select "New File..."
 3. Choose "Property List"
 4. Name it `Info.plist`